rfeggins/DevOps-Explained/running-sql-server-in-container.md

 >
 > sudo docker images
 >

-## Running SQL Server instance in Docker
+## Step 2 - Running SQL Server instance in Docker

 4. To run the container locally using Docker, you can use the following command from a bash shell (Linux/macOS)
 >